How to Clean Hair Brushes at Home: A Quick and Easy Guide

 Even with proper care, brushes don't last forever.
 Here's how to know when it's time to say goodbye:

-- Bent or Missing Bristles: Damaged bristles can tug on your hair and cause breakage.
+- Bent or Missing Bristles: Damaged bristles tug on your hair and cause breakage.

-- Loose Handle or Base: If the handle or bristle pad becomes unstable, it can affect the brush’s effectiveness.
+- Loose Handle or Base: An unstable handle or bristle pad affects the brush's effectiveness.

 - Fraying Natural Bristles: Worn-out natural bristles lose their ability to distribute oils evenly.